 CircleCI runner use cases

-There are two key use cases CircleCI aims to meet with the runner:
+There are two key use cases CircleCI aims to meet with the self-hosted runner:

 Privileged access & controls - CircleCI understands that some customers require running jobs on on-premises or limited-access infrastructure due to stricter isolation requirements.
-Some things that the runner enables are:
+Some things the self-hosted runner enables are:

 IP restrictions - Runners can have static IP addresses that you can control